 Historic Brice Station 100 acres hosts Master artist, Michel Olson's Sierra Circles Sculpture Garden.
 Born in Berlin, Germany, he has spent his life time travelling and becoming an accomplished artist in wood, stone and iron.
-Two of his gypsy rigs and several large art installations, Geometree, Chain Henge, are in the meadow next to the forested 4 site campground.
-Site 1 is
+Two of his gypsy rigs and several large art installations, are in the meadow next to the forested 4 site campground.
+Newest installation, 100ft sacred

 Historic Brice Station 100 acres hosts Master artist, Michel Olson's Sierra Circles Sculpture Garden.
 Born in Berlin, Germany, he has spent his life time travelling and becoming an accomplished artist in wood, stone and iron.
-Two of his gypsy rigs and several large art installations, Geometree, Chain Henge, are in the meadow next to the forested 4 site campground.
+Two of his gypsy rigs and several large art installations, are in the meadow next to the forested 4 site campground.
+Newest installation, 100ft sacred circle, yin/yang, sun dial and calendar.
+3 miles of hiking trails, with art, continue to be expanded.
 Site 1 is spacious with multiple tent sites, art TeePee, and nice shade oak .Site 2 is largest with multiple levels/tent sites and best sunset views.
 Site 3 is woodsy and cozy.
 Site 4 has iron TeePee with chandelier and several shaded tent sites.
-All sites have parking, tables, benches, and trees for shade, hammocks or slack lines.
-Great sunrise/sunsets with dark skies for night time star gazing.
-Brice Station is also home to Brice Station Winery and Quyle Kilns ceramic art studio and classes.
-Back woods nature trail and overlook, sculpture art grounds, vineyard, 7 acre woods nature art walk, Shakespeare Stage, Concert stage and lawn, Blacksmith school and Clay manufacturing area.
+All sites have parking, burn barrels, tables, benches, and trees for shade, hammocks or slack lines.
+On site activities: Wed. walkers club 6pm.
+Thurs.
+Sunset YOGA 6pm.
+Friday Hula Hoop and Flow 6pm.
+Sat concerts/shakespeare 7pm.
+Sun. morning YOGA 10am.
+Brice Station is also home to Brice Station Winery, Quyle Kilns ceramic art studio and classes, and Paul Quyle Blacksmith school.
 Simply put, nature/art camping at its best.
-Cov19 Sites are extra large with natural space in between.
-We give 10 feet or better space for check in etc. Several wash and sanitizer station.
-Please be healthy and safe.
 Children are full price and must be attended to.
-Please leash dogs.
 No trailers over 14 ft.
 No campsite open fires June thru Sept.
-Communal campfire/BBQ in kitchen/crafts area available, free wood included.
-Counter top stoves allowed.
-Please no loud music or voices
+Communal kitchen/crafts area with large tables, BBQ and cook top available, free wood included.
+Counter top stoves allowed in campsite.
+Leashed dogs welcome, please pick up after.
+Please no extra loud music or voices.

 - Check in: After 2PM